Welcome to our school. On this page you will find out all the important information about our school:

 The procedures we follow are those laid down by the Telford & Wrekin Safeguarding Children Board.
 The school has adopted both Child Protection and Anti Bullying Policies for the safety of all.

-If you would like to know more about our procedures or the policies, please speak to the Headteacher, Mrs Osman or Mrs Billingham, who are the Designated Persons for Child Protection.
+If you would like to know more about our procedures or the policies, please speak to the Headteacher, Mr Fox, Mr Rawson or Miss Ganderton, who are the Designated Persons for Child Protection.

 At Donnington Wood we teach you to use technology safely, respectfully and responsibly; recognise acceptable/unacceptable behaviour; identify a range of ways to report concerns about content and contact.